larpchronicles/rules/chronicles-rulebook.md

 **10 GP per $1 - <u>Chronicles Amazon Wishlist Item(s)</u>**

-* If a player makes a donation through the chapter’s [Amazon Wishlist](https://www.amazon.com/hz/wishlist/ls/28K7OWJ8ZWO60?ref_=wl_share), make sure that plot and/or staff are aware that it is coming from them – also so that they know to watch for the package!
+* If a player makes a donation through the chapter's [Amazon Wishlist](https://www.amazon.com/hz/wishlist/ls/28K7OWJ8ZWO60?ref_=wl_share), make sure that plot and/or staff are aware that it is coming from them – also so that they know to watch for the package!
 Anything purchased from the Wishlist is worth 10 GP per $1, rounded up.
 This means if they spend $9.34 on packet supplies, it will count as $10 and they will be given 100 GP.
 If an item the player purchased for the Chapter from the Wishlist has a comment of “Needed” or “Critically Needed,” then they will be granted extra GP as detailed at the top of this document.

 **50 GP per 25 - <u>Packet Donation (25 count)</u>**